{{ model.primaryDisplay }}

 No. It provides general no-equipment fitness planning.
 A qualified professional is needed for diagnosis, rehab, medical clearance, technique assessment, and pain-specific programming.

-Why is the modeled time shorter than the minutes I entered?
+Why does modeled time differ from the minutes I entered?

-Why did the plan miss one major movement pattern?
+Why did the routine miss one major movement pattern?

 Short sessions, narrow focus choices, and mobility restart settings can use fewer stations.
 Check Major pattern coverage; choose Full body or add the missing pattern in another session when balanced strength work matters.